Journeys with bees

 When bees are pushed to make honey for us and their homes are expanded so that they have to create more brood, honey and pollen to fill and maintain the space, they stay on the level of ‘survival.

-One is that they can swarm, which revitalizes and regenerates both the queen and the colony,
+One is that they can swarm, which revitalises and regenerates both the queen and the colony,

-Second, they begin to pay more attention to what is called ‘hygene behaviour’ – grooming, cleaning, developing new ways of dealing with illnesses, parasites and invaders like the varroa mite, lice – and now the challenge of the Asian hornet invasion.
+Second, they begin to pay more attention to what is called ‘hygiene behaviour’ – grooming, cleaning, developing new ways of dealing with illnesses, parasites and invaders like the varroa mite, lice – and now the challenge of the Asian hornet invasion.

-Its only the bee colonies that are allowed to be wild that evolve new strategies of adapting to the growing environmental challenges, that they can make available to the greater field of all bees and the greater field of consciousness.
+Only the bee colonies that are allowed to be wild are able to evolve new strategies of adapting to the growing environmental challenges.
+These new strategies can then be made available to the greater field of all bees, to any colonies who have the capacity to receive them and to the greater field of consciousness.

 Listening to the communications from the bees received by Jaqueline Freeman ’The Song of Increase’, I am so moved by the unique gift that the honeybees are wishing to gift to the evolution of the Earth.
 Their alchemy occurs on so many levels.

-So far we have received small quantities of different honeys left behind by colonies that died or left at the end of this very hot dry summer (3 months of draught in Portugal).
-Receiving / tasting journeying with the honeys we perceived that one kind , which was very light honey had an enlivening, uplifting, envigorating effect, while the other kind, which was darker was perceived by us as warming, embracing and soothing like medicine when one feels in need….
+So far – (at the time of this writing in November 2019) we have received small quantities of different honeys left behind by colonies that died or left at the end of this very hot dry summer (3 months of draught in Portugal).
+Receiving / tasting journeying with the honeys we perceived that one kind , which was a very light honey had an enlivening, uplifting, invigorating effect, while the other kind, which was darker was perceived by us as warming, embracing and soothing like medicine when one feels in need….

-The pollenbread left behind is an incredible gift of medicine and vitalizing food.
+The pollen-bread left behind is an incredible gift of medicine and vitalising food.

 And we all know the amazing medicinal properties of propolis, which we find plenty of…. we made propolis tincture and a propolis saltwater concoction for sore throats, which has already assisted me hugely.